Do Go On - 314 - The Oak Island Mystery

 Maynard, I know.

-But then when he brought it home
+But then when he brought it home strong with Kaiser, I was speechless until I interrupted you then.

-and divers were sent down to investigate.
+sent down to investigate.

-Wow, so it's massive.
+So it's massive.

 Yeah, it's big.

-so they're like, get some divers in there.
+So they're like, get some divers in there.

-And is it nicknamed the money pit because there's money at the bottom
+And is it nicknamed the money pit because there's money at the bottom or because it is literally

-or because it is literally a money pit for the people looking?
+a money pit for the people looking.

 Yeah.

-And they're just tossing cash at the problem.
+And they're tossing cash at the problem.

-It's probably that they're very confident there's a big chunk
+It's probably that they're very confident there's a big chunk of money at the bottom.

-a lot of companies
+a lot of companies are going broken.

-drillings were taken in and around the pit none of their digs revealed anything of interest
+none of their digs revealed anything of interest.

-and like a lot of groups found because the site had already been investigated by so many other
+because the site had already been investigated by so many other parties,

-parties a lot of the time if they found anything it was just some equipment left behind by the
+it was just some equipment left behind by the groups before them,

-back in like 1909.
-Now we're going to 1959, when a man named Robert Restall, his 18-year-old son,
+when a man named Robert Restall, his 18-year-old son, also Robert,

-also Robert, and work partner Carl Grazer, went to Oak Island after signing a contract with one
+and work partner Carl Grazer, went to Oak Island after signing a contract with one of the property owners

-of the property owners and spent the next few years investigating and exploring.
+and spent the next few years investigating and exploring.

-On August 17, 1965, Robert Restore was working in the shaft
+On August 17, 1965, Robert Restore was working in the shaft when he was overcome by hydrogen sulfide fumes.

 His son then went down the shaft to help and also lost consciousness.